Ruthzee Louijeune

-Ruthzee Louijeune (born 1987) is an American politician and lawyer serving as president of the Boston City Council.
-She has been an at-large member of the Boston City Council since January 2022, and has served as the council's president since January 2024.
+Ruthzee Louijeune (born 1987) is an American politician and lawyer serving as an at-large member of the Boston City Council.
+She has been an at-large member of the Boston City Council since January 2022, and has served as the council's president from January 2024 until January 2026.
 She is the first Haitian-American to serve on the council.

 Early life and education

 Louijeune is the daughter of immigrants to the United States from Haiti.

 She was raised in the Hyde Park and Mattapan neighborhoods of Boston.
 She attended Charles H. Taylor Elementary School, and graduated from Boston Latin School in 2004.
 During high school, she interned in the office of State Representative Marie St. Fleur as part of the Ward Fellowship Program.

 Louijeune moved to New York City in order to attended Columbia University, where she graduated with a bachelor's degree in 2008.
 After earning her undergraduate degree, she moved to Cambridge, Massachusetts, where she attended Harvard Kennedy School and Harvard Law School, earning a master's degree in public policy and a Juris Doctor in 2014.
 At Harvard Law School, she was a student attorney at the Harvard Legal Aid Bureau.